DavidCavallaro/DavidCavallaro/README.md

 - Creator of the Bot [Harris](https://discord.com/oauth2/authorize?client_id=752502711261462588&scope=bot&permissions=2452750167) (private);
 - Creator of the Bot [Springle](https://discord.com/oauth2/authorize?client_id=784915674828767282&scope=bot&permissions=2452750167) (private).

-Real Abandoned, Transferred Or Inactive Projects:
+Abandoned, Transferred Or Inactive Projects In Reality:
 - Animator for the parish of [Santa Maria Maddalena](https://www.arcidiocesi.vc.it/vicarie/vercelli/parrocchia-santa-maria-maddalena/) [2017 - 2020];
 - Animator for the parish of [San Giuseppe](https://www.arcidiocesi.vc.it/vicarie/vercelli/parrocchia-san-giuseppe/) [2017 - 2020];
 - Concert performer of the 2021 edition of the International Early Music Course of the [Accademia del Ricercare](https://accademiadelricercare.com/) [01 August 2021];